Tracking experiments in machine learning

 Comet.
 TBD

-For julia there is DrWatson which automatically attaches code versions to simulation and does some other work to generally keep simulations tracked and reproducible.
+For Julia there is DrWatson which automatically attaches code versions to simulations and does other work to help keep simulations tracked and reproducible.

 DrWatson is a scientific project assistant software.
 Here is what it can do: